FlynnYGUO/DUNE_PRISM_GEC_FD/README.md

 # For example: cd /home/fyguo/FDEff/srcs/myntuples/myntuples/MyEnergyAnalysis
 ```

-4. Always transfer file outside the ssh and use ROOT locally
+4. Always transfer file outside the ssh and use ROOT locally:
 > Go back to your local working dir.
 ```
 scp <filename> <local directory>                                                         # Transfer file to local laptop (recommend use ROOT locally)